mcindoe/regimedetection/README.md

 1. Add rest of code in to-add.py and check for inaccuracies
 2. Add examples folder and some examples of using the AZ-Clustering module
-3. Bit more structure to the repo.
-Rename azran-ghahramani.py -> clustering.py and move utils such as closest-even-integer to a separate utils file.

 ## Some Open Issues